-Inside, the panels set in the pillars celebrating the corporations that financed the construction of the church and the presbyterial area with its 17th-century frescoes are striking.
+Inside, the panels set in the pillars celebrating the entities that financed the construction of the church and the presbyterial area with its 17th-century frescoes are striking.

-Don't miss the mosaic in the crypt, the one on the altar and the wooden crucifix.
+Don't miss the medieval mosaic in the crypt, the one on the altar and the wooden crucifix.

-Returning to Via Roma, passing again through Piazza Duomo and Via Chiapponi, you'll reach the Basilica of Sant'Antonino, which was the first Cathedral of Piacenza, dedicated to the patron saint.
+Returning to Via Roma, passing again through Piazza Duomo and Via Chiapponi, you'll reach the Basilica of Sant'Antonino, dedicated to the patron saint.

 A few steps away, on Via Giuseppe Verdi, is the Teatro Municipale (Municipal Theater), inspired by the Scala in Milan.

-From Piazza Sant'Antonino going south along Via Giordani (and passing the traffic lights where you can also stop to admire the deconsecrated church of Sant'Agostino), go up the hill and turn left.
+From Piazza Sant'Antonino going south along Via Giordani (at the traffic lights you can also stop to admire the former church of Sant'Agostino, now an art gallery and a restaurant), go up the hill and turn left.

-In this way you can access the tree-lined avenue of the public promenade (called Facsal) that runs along the southern stretch of the city walls of Piacenza.
+In this way you can access the tree-lined avenue of the public promenade (called Facsal) that runs along the southern stretch of the ancient walls of Piacenza.